Please email email@example.com with

-- your Pumpkin People photo as an attachment (leave location services turned on!), and
+- your Pumpkin People photo as a JPEG attachment (have location services turned on for the photo to send the GPS coordinates), and

 - the location in the body of the email–either an address with a number and road or an intersection.